dart-league/dart-sass/README.md

 After adding the transformer your `.sass` and `.scss` files will be automatically transformed to corresponding `.css` files.

+You need to have [Sass](http://sass-lang.com/) installed and available on the path.

 ## Current limitations

 - Imported files are not marked as dependencies.
 Primary files need to be modified for rebuilds.